ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 The ``scripts/performance`` directory contains the benchmarking scripts:

-- ``BenchmarkContraction.sh``: Benchmarking script for contraction
+- ``BenchmarkContraction.sh``: Benchmarking script for contraction.
-- ``BenchmarkPermutation.sh``: Benchmarking script for permutation
+- ``BenchmarkPermutation.sh``: Benchmarking script for permutation.
-- ``BenchmarkReduction.sh``: Benchmarking script for reduction
+- ``BenchmarkReduction.sh``: Benchmarking script for reduction.

 ``emulation test`` script
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The emulation test script ``rtest.py`` is located within the project's root directory.
+The emulation test script ``rtest.py`` is located in the project's root directory.

 Contributing
 ^^^^^^^^^^^^

-For those wishing to contribute to the project, please see :ref:`contributors-guide`.
+To contribute to the project, see :ref:`contributors-guide`.